KESH726/Fractal-Project/src/tkreact/README.md

 # tkreact tutorial

-This is a small library built on top of CTkinter.
-The main purpose is to abstract away some tkinter stuff and making it easy to keep a project organised.
+This is a small library built on top of CustomTkinter.
+The main purpose is to abstract away some tkinter stuff and make it easy to keep a project organised.

 Features
 * Page transitions
 * Components (with props)
 * Global state

+Bonus
+* Simplified event handling
+* Components can be passed as props to other components
+* Modular approach
+* Less boilerplate

 How to use:
 * create_app - takes 5 arguments: title, window size, appearance mode, theme, homepage